entur/ukur/README.md

 For **SX messages** that reference a VehicleJourney, we attempt to use a route table based on ET messages to determine if the message regards a subscription (correct direction, line, etc) or not.
 Other SX messages only regards stops and is sent to affected subscriptions (unless the exact same message has already been sent).
-The PtSituationElement will have all other stops removed from Affects to make the payload smaller, before it is sent to the various subscription endpoints.
+For subscriptions that contains stops, the PtSituationElement will have all other stops removed from Affects to make the payload smaller, before it is sent to the various subscription endpoints.
+We will also remove affected journeys not matching the subscriptions constraint on lines and vehicles.

 For **ET messages**, the logic is more complex to decide if a message should be pushed.
 Both a from and a to stop must be present in the correct order in an EstimatedVehicleJourney with one of these deviations: